Skip to content

 4. Overlap with MGD pathophysiology

-5. Relationship with Rosacea
+5. Association with Rosacea

 In patients with cutaneous rosacea, Demodex density increases several times that of healthy individuals1).
 Rosacea treatments such as oral doxycycline and topical ivermectin can simultaneously improve Demodex density and ocular symptoms1).
 Therefore, when evaluating chronic, treatment-resistant Demodex blepharitis, it is useful to collaborate with a dermatologist to assess systemic rosacea.